atelierdumobile/AppXperienceFramework/README.md

 ## Introduction
 AppXperience is an **iOS framework** to promote other applications inside your app.
-It is working starting iOS5 and support the iPad, iPhone4 and iPhone 5 resolution.
+It is working for iPad, iPhone3.5"&4".
 The screens are designed in portrait mode.
+The SDK has been validated on iOS5 & iOS6.

 Four distincts components are available:
   - an **interstitial** that present an app.
 It can be launched when the app start or anytime you want.